timhannifan/mcp-demo/README.md

 ```

 This command will:
-1. Start the MCP server, Ollama service, and OllMCP container
+1. Start the MCP server, Ollama service, and ollmcp container
 2. Wait for Ollama to be ready
 3. Download the `llama3.2:1b` model (if not already present)
-4. Provide instructions for starting OllMCP
+4. Provide instructions for starting ollmcp

 #### Option 2: Start services and go straight to shell
 ```bash
 make ollama-shell
 ```

-This drops you directly into the OllMCP container shell.
+This drops you directly into the ollmcp container shell.

-### Using OllMCP
+### Using ollmcp

-After starting the services, connect to the OllMCP container:
+After starting the services, connect to the ollmcp container:

 ```bash
 docker compose exec ollmcp bash
 ```

-Then start OllMCP with your MCP server:
+Then start ollmcp with your MCP server:

 ```bash
 ollmcp --mcp-server-url http://mcp-server:8765/mcp --host http://ollama:11434 --model llama3.2:1b